 POINTS OF INTEREST IN KAOHSIUNG

 I created this map to give you a better sense of where everything is.
-All the places recommended in this guide are pinned on this map.
+All the places recommended in this Kaohsiung travel guide are pinned on this map.
+Click on the link for a live version of the map.

 It’s super easy to get around Kaohsiung using public transportation.
 Other than Taipei, it’s the only city in Taiwan that has its own metro system.
 You can get to most of the places recommended in this guide using the Kaohsiung MRT.
 For everything else, there’s the public bus system which is almost as easy.

-In some instances, you many not want to take public transportation so you’ll be pleased to know that Uber is available in Kaohsiung as well.
+In some instances, you may not want to take public transportation so you’ll be pleased to know that Uber is available in Kaohsiung.
 We took it a couple of times when we were too tired to walk and the most we paid was NTD 166 to go from Kaohsiung TRA Station to Lotus Pond (about 7.2 km).

 • Dome of Light